torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 This problem is described in SYMBIOS DEL 397, Part Number 69-039241, ITEM 4.

-In some complex situations, 53C875 chips revision <= 3 may start a PCI Write and Invalidate Command at a not cache-line-aligned 4 DWORDS boundary.
+In some complex situations, 53C875 chips revision <= 3 may start a PCI Write and Invalidate Command at a analt cache-line-aligned 4 DWORDS boundary.
 This is only possible when Cache Line Size is 8 DWORDS or greater.
 Pentium systems use a 8 DWORDS cache line size and so are concerned by this chip bug, unlike i486 systems that use a 4 DWORDS cache line size.